Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Metrics and Theoretical Analysis

-In this section, we focus on the cases where the ranking exposure \cite{DBLP:conf/kdd/SinghJ18} is the fairness metric.

-Formally, we define the ranking exposure for any Group $\mathcal{G}$ as:
+We start with the ranking exposure \cite{DBLP:conf/kdd/SinghJ18} fairness metric.
+Formally, the ranking exposure for Group $\mathcal{A}$ is defined as:

-under a certain ranking order $r$.
-Here $u$ denotes the utility function, which is usually a monotonically decreasing function with respect to the rank of the item.
-For example, one common choice is to use an exponent $w>=0$, and
+under a ranking order $r$.
+Here $u$ denotes the utility function, which is usually a monotonically decreasing function with respect to the rank of an item.
+One common choice is to use an exponent $w>=0$, and $u(x|r) = [\text{rank}(x|r)]^{-w}$.
+The fairness exposure metric between Group $\mathcal{A}$ and Group $\mathcal{B}$ under a ranking order $r$ is defined as: